OliviaStarStuff/su-council/README.md

 <img src="https://img.shields.io/badge/license-ATR-yellow">

 ## Description
-This tool allows you to view the voting record of Sheffield University's Students' Union's Council for the year.
+This tool allows one to view the voting record of Sheffield University's Students' Union's Council for the year.

+It is a single page static app that is mobile responsive.

-This tool is a proof of concept to show what opportunities for data visualisation and interaction is possible.
+As a proof of concept, it shows what opportunities for data visualisation and interaction is possible when voting data is made public.

+But hopefully it's a tool that will allow one to easily understand the state of council, what was voted on, and other features.

 It is in line with the active SU policy, [Transparency And Voting](https://docs.google.com/document/d/1KrbLNFIf5dPhOnjdFkb0cNOqID-g8Okiz5aS2p9mfXE/edit?tab=t.0) whose stated goals are to: